How Natural and Probiotic Beauty Products are Leveraging Disruption through Digital Technologies

 Millennials are placing greater importance on the impression of personalization and authenticity, while also preferring new and informal interactions, while also pushing for the practice of free sample distribution.

-Making use of digital platforms such as YouTube and Instagram, has been found to be very effective in terms of perceived quality, which allows such manufacturers to set higher prices for their offerings without much resistance from the consumer base.
+Making use of digital platforms such as YouTube and Instagram has been found to be very effective in terms of perceived quality, which allows such manufacturers to set higher prices for their offerings without much resistance from the consumer base.

 Mobile Platforms are Being Recognized in Promoting Brand Loyalty for Probiotic Cosmetics

-A number of cosmetic brands are finding that the use of mobile platform for promotions is becoming effective in bolstering customer loyalty.
+A number of cosmetic brands are finding that the use of mobile platforms for promotions is becoming effective in bolstering customer loyalty.
 More than 50 per cent of videos related to the industry on social media channels are being viewed by potential customers on mobile devices.

 However, the vast number of competitors and content being pushed onto customers also increases the risk of reducing loyalty as the beauty market is fairly fragmented.
 The easier access of information through mobile devices increases consideration by consumers, as a large number of people in the consumer base make use of mobiles to check for prices, and information on specific products.
 Mobile devices are also a popular platform in terms of loyalty programs and internet traffic to brand websites.